jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 ### Cross-platform capability

-Our examples have hardcodings for Emscripten/WebAssembly - hardcodings that will break a traditional C compilation with gcc.
-With some adjustments we can use the same source code to target multiple platforms:
+Our code samples have hardcodings for Emscripten/WebAssembly - hardcodings that break traditional C compilation with gcc.
+However with some adjustments we can use the same source code to target both native and WebAssembly platforms:

 {% highlight c %}
 {% raw %}